crypto-date/documentation/index.md

 It brings the following innovations to the space:

 1. **Fixed Rate, Yield Bearing NFTs.**   Each cryptodate generates yield for its owner as a fixed return of CDT.
-2. **Automated Liquidity Provisioning Through NFT Sales.** 50% of each NFT sale goes directly into a liquidity pool, increasing the value of CDT.
+1. **Liquidity Provisioning Through NFT Sales.** 50% of each NFT sale goes directly into a liquidity pool, increasing the value of CDT.
-3. **Community Driven Commissioning Of Art**.
-CDT is a utility and governance token used to fund artists through community driven commissions.
-4. **Token Ids With Semantic Meaning**.
+1. **Token Ids With Semantic Meaning**.
 The token id of the cryptodate is the date itself, requiring no external metadata for its intrinsic value.
-5. **Immutable and Mutable Metadata**.
-Cryptodates have both immutable and mutable metadata, creating a novel NFT minting system.
+The date is represented on chain.